ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

 I decided to keep it simple and only stick to conguering these four task.
 There are a few different programming languages or tools you can use to configure your Slackbot such as Java, JavaScript, Python, or HTTP.
 I chose JavaScript and Node JS as my programming language of choice with VS Code as my IDE.
 I must admit, the documentation was clear and easy to follow.

-Before getting started with the code, I needed to request the following permissions below to accomplish the four task above:
+Before getting started with the code, I needed to request the following permissions below to accomplish the four tasks above:

 **channels:read**
 **channels:history**